 Zoran Music in Ljubljana

-Paintings and paper works by Zoran Music in Ljubljana / Ljubljana
+Paintings and works on paper by Zoran Music in Ljubljana

 Antikvitete Novak galerija

-In addition to landscape depictions of Dalmatia, Tuscany and Umbria, portraits and genre scenes of farmers and fishermen, as well as cityscapes from Paris and Venice are on display.
-Also on show are paintings from his Cavallini series, in which the horse paintings became a symbol of freedom and humanity, as well as works of his series “We are not the last”, written in the 1970s.
+On display are landscapes of Dalmatia, Tuscany and Umbria, as well as portraits and genre scenes of peasants and fishermen, and cityscapes from Paris and Venice.
+Also on view are paintings from his Cavallini series, in which depictions of horses became a symbol of freedom and humanity, and works from his “We Are Not the Last” series, created in the 1970s.

-On the occasion of this exhibition the gallery MAGNET will present a comprehensive book documentation about Zoran Music with texts by Peter Handke, collector and music expert, Siegbert Metelko and the art curators Ivan Ristic and Natasa Ivanovic.
+On the occasion of this exhibition, Gallery MAGNET will present an extensive book documentation about Zoran Music with texts by Peter Handke, collector and music expert, Siegbert Metelko, and art curators Ivan Ristic and Natasa Ivanovic.

-In the middle of his life he was also drawn into the horrors of our European destiny.
-In 1944 he was captured by the SS and deported as an alleged collaborator of the resistance to Dachau.
-The beauty and horror of our time he has experienced and connected with the depths of our past, the rural traditions of Dalmatia and the splendor and elegance of old Venice and the cosiness of the old Austrian area.
-From this, Music’s art draws its peculiarity and can help us in our time of turmoil and fragmentation to recognize what should deeply hold together this southeastern part of ancient Central Europe, a deep, humane culture and sensitivity that connects man and nature. ……….
+In the middle of his life he was also drawn into the horror of our European destiny.
+In 1944 he was captured by the SS and deported to Dachau as an alleged collaborator of the resistance.
+He experienced the beauty and the horror of our time and connected it with the depths of our past, the peasant traditions of Dalmatia and the splendor and elegance of the old Venice and the cosiness of the old Austrian region.
+From this, Music’s art draws its peculiarity and can help us to recognize, in our time of turmoil and fragmentation, what should deeply hold together this southeastern part of ancient Central Europe, a deep, humane culture and sensibility that unites man and nature. ……….

-TV contribution to the opening of the exhibition
+TV report on the opening of the exhibition

-Translator Excerpt from an article by the largest Slovenian newspaper “delo” on this exhibition:
+Translated excerpt from an article in the largest Slovenian newspaper “delo” about this exhibition:

 “Mušič and Peter Handke

-Galerie Magnet has accompanied the exhibition with an extensive four-language catalog, “Zoran Mušič – The Fascination of Painting”, edited by Wilfried Magnet and Siegbert Metelko, who was a friend and close companion of the artist for more than two decades.
-The text for the catalog with more than 150 illustrations is by Siegbert Metelko, Peter Handke, Ivan Ristić and Nataša Ivanović.
-In Handke’s birthplace Griffen, the Mušič family spent a year, until it was expelled by the Austrian nationalists after the referendum of 1920.
-Peter Handke and Mušič got to know each other in Venice: “One day I was in the studio of the artist, in the Zattere district in Venice, opposite the bar, where I often sat, many years ago, in the evenings after work on my Film script Wrong movement … So I close my eyes again and listen to Zoran Music tell how his father, the Slovene, shortly after the First World War and the fall of the Austro-Hungarian Empire, teacher in the small Carinthian town, near the Yugoslav border where I was born twenty years later. ”
+The Magnet Gallery has accompanied the exhibition with a comprehensive four-language catalog, “Zoran Mušič – Fascination of Painting”, edited by Wilfried Magnet and Siegbert Metelko, who was a friend and close companion of the artist for more than two decades.
+The text for the catalog with more than 150 illustrations was written by Siegbert Metelko, Peter Handke, Ivan Ristić and Nataša Ivanović.
+The Mušič family spent a year in Handke’s birthplace, Griffen, until they were expelled by the Austrian nationalists after the 1920 referendum.
+Peter Handke and Mušič met in Venice: “One day I was in the artist’s studio, in the Zattere district in Venice, opposite the bar in front of which I often sat, many years ago, on the evenings after working on my film script Wrong move… So I close my eyes once again and listen to Zoran Music tell how his father, who was Slovenian, shortly after the First World War and the fall of the Austro-Hungarian Empire, became a teacher in the small Carinthian town, close to the Yugoslavian border, where I was born twenty years later.”

 >>To the original article